audreysuit/BAE305-SP25-Lab3/README.md

 1. Assemble the circuit as per Figure 3.1 and 3.2.
 2. To test the function of the potentiometer, we used a screwdriver to change the resistance and saw the LED turn on and off
 3. We took measurements at 4 levels: Dim LED, Midpoint 1&2, and Bright LED.
 Dim LED was the point at which the LED is just barely visible.
 Bright LED is when the LED just reached full brightness.
 4. To take measurements, we set the Fluke DMM to voltage mode (V) and measure voltages at T2, T3, T5, and T6 with respect to ground.
-Also measure the voltage accross R1, LED1 and R2.
+Also, measure the voltage across R1, LED1 and R2.
 6. Record the values at four different brightness levels in Table 4.
 7. We also measured current by interrupting the circuit before LED1 and R2 by using the DMM in series set to Current mode (mA).
 Calculate gain using: Gain= Ic/Ib
     a.
 Create a graph showing IB, IC, Gain, and VCE vs. input voltage.
-We did this in excel.
+We did this in Excel.
 See figure 5

 ## Part 3 - Motor Driving Circuit
 ### Step 1: Build the Circuit (Figure 4)
-1. Assemble the circuit with the motor shown in figure 4.1 and 4.2.
+1. Assemble the circuit with the motor shown in Figures 4.1 and 4.2.
 2. To test the function of the potentiometer, we used a screwdriver to change the resistance and saw the motor move faster and slower.
 3. Again, we took measurements at 4 levels: slow motor, Midpoint 1&2, and fast motor.
 Slow motor was the point at which the motor is just barely moving.
 Fast motor was at the point in which it just reached its max speed.
 4. To take measurements, we set the Fluke DMM to voltage mode (V) and measure voltages at T2, T3, T5, and T6 with respect to ground.
-Also measure the voltage accross R1, M1 and R2.
+Also, measure the voltage across R1, M1 and R2.
 5. Adjust the potentiometer to change the motor speed.
 We also measured current by interrupting the circuit before M1 and R2 by using the DMM in series set to Current mode (mA).
 Calculate gain using: Gain= Ic/Ib
 6. Record voltage and current values in Table 5.
 7. Create a graph showing IB, IC, Gain, and VCE vs. input voltage.
-We did this in excel.
+We did this in Excel.
 See Figure 6.

 # Test Results